Annual Canvass 2019

-Please check the names of the people printed on the inside of the HEF who are currently registered to vote at this address.
+First, please check the names of the people printed on the inside of the HEF who are currently registered to vote at this address.
 If no-one is currently registered, the form will be blank.
 Your next steps will depend on whether or not the information on the form is correct.

-If there are NO CHANGES and the details are correct, you can confirm this to us by using one of the options in the green box on the front of the page.
+If there are no changes and the details are correct, you can confirm this to us by using one of the following options: